gatorhatur/narrow-horizon/README.md

-#
+# Narrow Horizon

 ## Purpose
-Knowing the weather is important to making plans.
+Knowing what's ahead of you is important to making plans.
 Whether its preparing for what to where when you travel or planning an outdoor function.
-This site demonstrates the use of server side APIs.
+This site demonstrates the use of server side APIs to see current weather conditions as well as the forecast for the next 5 days.

 ## User Story
 AS A traveler<br>